 |Spirit Heat control: Managing how your grilling is done is one of the most important things when choosing a grill.
 Weber spirit maintains a traditional innovative heat control technology that is praised by many users.||Genesis Heat Control: While Weber spirit has maintained its traditional heating style, the latest of Weber Genesis series has advanced technologically and utilizes some technologies like infinity ignition and bluetooth heat monitors which appeals to users who want more.|

-Clearly the major difference between the grills is that Weber Genesis is more of an entry level grill which unlike the more sophisticated Weber Spirit grills are more sturdier with more features which guarantees better performance.
+Clearly the major difference in our Weber Spirit Vs Genesis showdown here is that Weber Genesis is more of an entry level grill which unlike the more sophisticated Weber Spirit grills are more sturdier with more features which guarantees better performance.
 So, in a Weber Spirit Vs Genesis Face-off, the Spirit is much better than Genesis in structural design and well as in functionality.

 Grills under the Spirit series come equipped with two or three burners.
 Unlike the previous versions, the new models have received a design facelift with the control panel being shifted on the front in addition to the folding tables and storage rack.
 You also get porcelain-coated cast iron grates with the grills.
 The burners orientation is similar to other grills available on the market.